 Being able to get such a granular breakdown of the user experience across both mobile devices and the desktop is ideal because it gives you an idea of any issues that may be native to mobile.
 Plus, identifying and fixing such problems not only enables your site to shine in the eyes of CWV but also in those of the billion-strong population of users who are glued to the 5.5-inch screens of their smartphones—so it’s well worth doing!

-Rob has been writing Web content for more than seven years.
+Rob is passionate about empowering your online brand with the tools, skills, and knowledge you need to drive a better user experience—and boost your bottom line.
+He has been writing Web content for more than seven years.
+Rob graduated with a BA (Hons) from Victoria University of Wellington, New Zealand.
 When he’s not reading, writing, and editing, you can find him curled up in a sunny spot or watching football in the company of close friends while enjoying cold beer.
 Read More